Yamazaki93/TSWRDConnector/README.md

 # TSWRDConnector

-RailDriver connector program for Train Sim World.
-This program connects to RailDriver via USB, reads control lever value from TSW and synchornizes them by applying keystrokes.
+RailDriver connector for Train Sim World.
+This program connects to RailDriver via USB, reads control lever value on RailDriver and from TSW and synchornizes them by applying keystrokes.

 As such: